hazoorpreet/BRG-28/LinuxServicesFirewallsCompression.md

 ```
 ![RemoteTouch.png](Screenshots/RemoteTouch.png)

 I tried to gedit from my host device to my guest, but it did not work.
 Instead it opened in the guest.
-This may be due to the fact that both the VM and Host use Wayland as a windowing system rather than X11.
+This may be due to the fact that the Host uses Wayland as a windowing system rather than X11.
 ![GeditRemoteAttempt.png](./Screenshots/GeditRemoteAttempt.png)

 ## Reflection